elisabm/NLP/README.md

 Sentiment analysis is a NLP technique that is used to determine whether data has a positive or negative sentiment.
 Sentiment analysis focuses on the polarity of a text but it also can detect specific feelings and emotions, urgency and intentions.

 In this task we are trying to determine whether a certain movie review has a positive or a negative sentiment.
-To do this 'siebert/sentiment-roberta-large-english' model from HuggingFace.
-We are only printing the result of the analysis (POSITIVE or NEGATIVE).
+To do this I will be using the 'siebert/sentiment-roberta-large-english' model from HuggingFace.
+Here I am only printing the result of the analysis (POSITIVE or NEGATIVE).

 The results of the code print out the following:
 <p align="center">